Contents

 A company name is the legal registration of a company.
 Once a business is registered as a company, the following points will apply to them:

-• The company will enjoy the same rights as a natural person.
-They can own property, employ others, incur debt and be liable for legal action just like another person (this is also known as being a separate legal entity)
+- The company enjoys the same rights as a natural person.
+It can own property, employ others, incur debt, and be liable for legal action, just like an individual.
+This is also known as being a separate legal entity

-• All legal acts, including contracts and other legal documentation, are done under the company name.
+- All legal acts, including contracts and other legal documentation, are conducted under the company name.

-Formerly, an unregistered business could operate under a trading name.
-However, the National Business Names Register was introduced in 2012 and changed this.
+No, ‘trading names’ technically do not exist in 2024.
+Previously, an unregistered business could operate under a trading name.
+However, the introduction of the National Business Names Register in 2012 changed this.

-Even though the term trading name is effectively an ‘old term’ that is no longer used under company regulations, it’s still colloquially used in business to describe what is now referred to as a business name.
+Although the term ‘trading name’ is no longer used under company regulations, it is still colloquially used in business to refer to what is now officially known as a business name.

 When Do I Need To Register My Business Name?